empriselab/kortex_hardware/README.md

 **Note**: Some users encounter Eigen-related errors using this error.
 For such cases, we additionally suggest using their [official documentation](https://stack-of-tasks.github.io/pinocchio/download.html).

+If you are interested in testing the interface with ROS controllers, you also need to run `sudo apt install ros-$ROS_DISTRO-ros-controllers`.

 ## Usage

 One can use this package as the hardware interface package for the Gen3 robot provided the appropriate URDF files.